If you are comparing the best areas to stay in CDMX in 2026, the same three names come up again and again: Condesa, Roma Norte, and Polanco.

 Bottom Line

-For 2026, Roma Norte is still the strongest default for monthly remote workers in CDMX.
-The 180-night rule is gradually reshaping supply in favor of longer stays.
+For monthly remote workers, the 180-night rule is gradually reshaping supply in favor of longer stays.
 Fiber is no longer a differentiator at the neighborhood level - it is building-dependent.
 And Mundial 2026 is going to compress availability starting Q2, so book earlier than you normally would.

 For citywide budget planning, see Cost of Living in Mexico City for Digital Nomads (2026).
 For practical workspace options, see coffee shops in Roma Norte for remote work.